DanielDaCosta/apiGateway-sqs-lambda/README.md

-# aws-terraform
+# ApiGateway-SQS-Lambda integration
-Repository for mananging modules with Terraform in AWS.
+Repository for building the following pipeline:
+- API Gateway
+- SQS
+- Lambda

 The goal of this repo is to build Terraform modules for users